sctv/WabiSabiWall/README.md

 # WabiSabiWall
-Code for the Hack The Wall Hack
+Temporary Code for the Hack The Wall Hack
+Will clean up before any pull requests.